martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 # Discovering Additional Certificates at the HTTP/2 Layer {#discovery}

-A certificate chain with proof of possesion of the private key corresponding to the end-entity certificate is sent as a single `CERTIFICATE` frame (see
+A certificate chain with proof of possession of the private key corresponding to the end-entity certificate is sent as a single `CERTIFICATE` frame (see
 {{http-cert}}) on stream zero.
 Once the holder of a certificate has sent the chain and proof, this certificate chain is cached by the recipient and available